-Guest Speaker Series: Amir Abdi on the Challenges and Opportunities of Machine Learning
+Guest Speaker Series: Opportunities in Machine Learning

 The presentation focused specifically on machine learning as a system, and the most pressing challenges of deploying and maintaining reliable and accessible machine learning services in production.

 This seminar was particularly relevant for our MEL in Dependable Software Systems cohort, who were granted the opportunity to directly connect with and learning from a machine learning industry leader, and connect this new knowledge with their current classes on dependable software.

 Amir Abdi is currently a Machine Learning Scientist/Engineer at Borealis AI, an RBC Institue for Research.
 Borealis AI is dedicated to achieving state-of-the-art in machine learning, with focus on ethical AI that will help communities thrive.
 Within his role, Abdi develops machine learnings models in the FinTech (financial technology) industry.

 Abdi has an extensive academic and professional history in both the theoretical and applied aspects of machine learning.
 He holds a PhD in Electrical & Computer Engineering – Machine Learning from UBC, and a Master’s in Computer Engineering – Artificial Intelligence from the Sharif University of Technology.
 Further, Abdi is the co-founder and CTO of Offerland, a PropTech (real estate intelligence) startup in Vancouver.

 In his presentation, Abdi focused on exploring three key principles of machine learning, so that students had a more holistic understanding of the machine learning system.